shannonmoeller/apply-html/readme.md

 - `string` `{String}` String of safe HTML.

-Creates a new [SafeString](#safestring) containing a string of HTML assumed to be safe for insertion into the document.
+Wraps a string with a [SafeString](#safestring) to indicate that it's safe to be inserted into the document.
+Only use on trusted strings to safeguard against [XSS](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)).

 ### `apply(element, string): element`

 - `element` `{Element}` HTML element with children to be patched.
 - `string` `{String|SafeString}` String or [SafeString](#safestring) containing safe HTML to render.

+Updates the content of the given element, making the fewest possible changes required to match the given string of HTML.
+Returns the element after all changes have been applied.

 ## SafeString

 ### `new SafeString(string)`

 Wraps a string to indicate that the string is safe to be inserted into the document.
-Only use on trusted strings to to safeguard against [XSS](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)).
+Only use on trusted strings to safeguard against [XSS](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)).

 ### SafeString Properties